 - 1. Minimum Bouts.
-Compete in a minimum of 21 bouts, in the same weapon, against varsity teams of four-year, degreegranting institutions; and - 2.
+Compete in a minimum of 21 bouts, in the same weapon, against NCAA varsity teams; and - 2.
 Win-loss Record.
-Achieve a 25% win-loss record in scheduled dual meets in the same weapon against varsity teams of four-year, degree-granting institutions. - 3.
+Achieve a 25% win-loss record in scheduled bouts against NCAA varsity opponents. - 3.
 Countable Contests.
 A team may compete against another team more than twice in the same season.
 However, only two team results may be used for NCAA championships selection.
-If two teams fence each other more than twice, the two coaches may agree on which two team results will be used for NCAA championships selection; in the absence of an agreement, the two team results closest in time to the NCAA championships will be the results used for championships selection.
+If two teams fence each other more than twice, the two coaches must agree on which two team results will be used for NCAA championships selection; in the absence of an agreement, the two team results closest in time to the NCAA championships will be the results used for championships selection.